J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

-        mov rax, 0x7373736574796238 ;load password into rax in reverse order mov rdi, rsi ;load the 8 bytes received from the client into rdi scasq ;scasq will compare rax with rdi jne exit ;if the two strings contained within rax and rdi do not match, then jump to our exit syscall instruction
+        mov rax, 0x7373736574796238 ;load password into rax in reverse order mov rdi, rsi ;load the 8 bytes received from the client into rdi scasq ;scasq will compare rax with rdi jz ;if the two strings contained within rax and rdi match, then jump to our exec syscall instruction and if they do not match continue with exit syscall xor rax, rax ;zero out rax in case of any remnant values before attempting to exit mov rax, 60 ;syscall number for exit = 60 syscall ;syscall exit instruction

-exit:
-        xor rax, rax ;zero out rax in case of any remnant values before attempting to exit mov rax, 60 ;syscall number for exit = 60 syscall ;syscall exit instruction
 ```

 <h3>Stage 7 - Spawn the shell, if password is correct</h3>